 Typically the first stage of any site assessment, a Preliminary Ecological Appraisal – or PEA - is carried out during the planning process to identify the ecological constraints of a development proposal.
 It will highlight any ecological issues that require more detailed examination.

 A PEA is usually required for a proposal to be approved, so it should be factored in from the start of your project.
-After carrying out this essential assessment, Coombes’ experts can make recommendations to ensure you and your project stay compliant with all relevant development legislation.
+After carrying out this essential assessment, Coombes’ experts can make recommendations to ensure you and your project stay compliant with all relevant legislation and policy.

 As part of a Preliminary Ecological Appraisal, Coombes will map ecological habitats within your proposed development site – and, if required, those in the surrounding areas, too.
-The resulting report is called an Extended Phase 1 Habitat Map.
+The resulting report is called an Extended Phase 1 Habitat Survey report.

 A Biodiversity Net Gain Assessment looks at the impact of your development on its site’s biodiversity levels.
 It compares the site in its pre- and post-development states and presents the anticipated improvement (net gain) or decline (net loss) in a percentage figure.